miketynes/globus-labs.github.io/_posts/2019-09-28-ben-ian-verde.markdown

 ---

-Check out Ben and Ian’s new paper, [“Virtual Excited State Reference for the Discovery of Electronic Materials Database (VERDE Materials DB): An open-access resource for ground and excited state properties of organic molecules”] ( https://doi.org/10.26434/chemrxiv.9767978.v1).
+Check out Ben and Ian’s new paper, [“Virtual Excited State Reference for the Discovery of Electronic Materials Database (VERDE Materials DB): An open-access resource for ground and excited state properties of organic molecules”]( https://doi.org/10.26434/chemrxiv.9767978.v1).